andreas-wienes-private/andreas-wienes-private.github.io/_tabs/my offer.md

 ## Security Trainings

-I'm an expierenced trainer with a strong practical backgrund in IT security.
+I'm an experienced trainer with a strong practical background in IT security.

-So if you are interested in
+So if you are interested in hands-on...

 - Security Awareness Training
 - OWASP Top 10 Training